ARM-software/astc-encoder/Docs/Building.md

 The core codec of `astcenc` is built as a library, and so can be easily integrated into other projects.
 We recommend integrating the project in a way that lets you control which version of `astcenc` you are using, as this allows you to manage API version changes.

-An basic example of CMake integration and codec API usage can be found in the `./Utils/Example` directory.
+A basic example of CMake integration and codec API usage can be found in the `./Utils/Example` directory.
 See the [Example Readme](../Utils/Example/README.md) for more details.

 > [!CAUTION]
 > This example is designed to always use the latest main branch so that it